Elchanz3/android_kernel_samsung_r11s/Documentation/admin-guide/laptops/lg-laptop.rst

 The following FN keys are ignored by the kernel without this driver:

 - FN-F1 (LG control panel)   - Generates F15
-- FN-F5 (Touchpad toggle)    - Generates F21
+- FN-F5 (Touchpad toggle)    - Generates F13
 - FN-F6 (Airplane mode)      - Generates RFKILL
+- FN-F8 (Keyboard backlight) - Generates F16.
+  This key also changes keyboard backlight mode.
 - FN-F9 (Reader mode)        - Generates F14

 The rest of the FN keys work without a need for a special driver.